 A Velux conversion in a detached house ingeniously repurposed the formerly idle attic area into a vibrant and well-lit living space, which now encompasses two freshly created bedrooms, an accommodating bathroom, and an expansive landing zone.
 These rooms are adorned with warm and neutral tones that accent their open and luminous ambience.

-In maximizing the use of living space, the master bedroom is outfitted with a built-in wardrobe alongside a dedicated dressing section.
+In maximising the use of living space, the master bedroom is outfitted with a built-in wardrobe alongside a dedicated dressing section.
 To elevate the home’s aesthetic appeal and contribute to its distinct charm, an oak staircase was fitted as a tasteful addition to the residence.

 Case Study: A Spacious Dormer Conversion in a Semi-Detached Property